Understanding Test Anxiety: A Guide for Students

 During the Test

-Start with what you know.
-Answering easier questions first builds confidence and gets your brain in retrieval mode.
-If you hit a question that triggers anxiety, skip it and come back.
-Use the 4-7-8 breathing technique: inhale for 4 seconds, hold for 7, exhale for 8.
 Ground yourself by pressing your feet firmly into the floor and feeling the pen in your hand.
-These small physical anchors pull your brain out of fight-or-flight.
+These small physical anchors pull your brain out of fight-or-flight mode.

 After the Test